Arun4486/SQL/notes.md

                 Avoid putting complex logic in triggers (performance issue) One-Line Definition
                         A Trigger is an automatic piece of PL/SQL code that fires when a DML event (INSERT, UPDATE, DELETE) occurs on a table.

+# GROUP_CONCAT :-
+                is a MySQL aggregate function that combines multiple row values into a single comma-separated string. oracle equivalant is listagg(col_name, separator)